lshreyas/lshreyas.github.io/author.md

   feature: gili.jpg
 ---

+### Bio
 I'm an engineer by training and data scientist by trade.
 I'm interested in policy and management, with a passion for technology and data.
 I currently work as a data scientist in the [Systems Medicine Lab](http://www.labsysmed.org) at the [Harvard Medical School](http://www.hms.harvard.edu), where we're treading a fine line between a startup and a research lab.
 I'm really passionate about beautiful products that make a difference.
-Among other things, I've programmed a robot, engineered an autonomous semi-intelligent car, and as of this morning, successfully cooked edible breakfast.
+Among other things, I've programmed a robot, engineered an autonomous semi-intelligent car, and as of this morning, successfully cooked an edible breakfast.

+### Experiences
-The breadth of my experiences --
+The breadth of my work --

 * from setting up a robotic roller coaster at the [Robotics Lab](https://www.uni-due.de/mechanikb/forschung/projekte.php) at the University of Duisburg,
 * to setting up student computers at the [Princeton University](http://www.princeton.edu) Office of IT,